 Body-based teasing can have a serious impact on girls’ attitudes and behaviours.
 According to one study, girls who reported teasing by family members were 1.5 times more likely to engage in binge-eating and extreme weight control behaviours five years later.

-Overweight and obese children are more likely to be bullied than their normal-weight peers.
+"Overweight" and "obese" children (based on BMI) are more likely to be bullied than their "normal" weight peers.
 For example:

 In a study of 14–15 year old adolescents, girls who engaged in strict dieting practices: